srph/til/2015-05-02-facebook-relay-dayum.md

 title: Facebook Relay -- Dayum!
 ---

-Facebook announced [Relay](https://gist.github.com/wincent/598fa75e22bdfa44cf47#What_is_Relay) few months ago.
-It didn’t make sense for me because I only thought it was a replacement for Flux; I just realized it wasn't.
+Facebook announced [Relay](https://gist.github.com/wincent/598fa75e22bdfa44cf47#What_is_Relay) a few months ago.
+It *didn’t* make sense for me because I only thought it was a replacement for Flux; I just realized it wasn't.

 As I wade through the tides with Flux, I noticed a few weaknesses along the way.
 Data-fetching isn’t so awesome with a hammer like Flux.
 It also goes to the point that Flux and React crosses each other’s world, when there’s no good reason to.
 I also noticed how stale the process is, and how it makes me an unproductive developer.